armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 - Define the recipe to create the block in a .json file at src\main\resources\data\mctradepost\recipe
 - Define the tile entity in MCTradePostTileEntities and add the Tile Entity registration in TileEntityInitializer

+## Building Prerequisites
+If the building is meant to be unlocked via research or progression, set that up with an effect using a json file at src\main\resources\data\mctradepost\researches\effects and an associated research to unlock that effect at src\main\resources\data\mctradepost\researches\economic

 ## Functional (Built) Building
 Add the building class itself:
 - src\main\java\com\deathfrog\mctradepost\core\colony\jobs\buildings\workerbuildings\
 - Extend AbstractBuilding
-- Associate the building and its hut block in ModBuildingsInitializer (static block) -- Add the translation key to en_us.json: "com." + key.getNamespace() + ".building." + key.getPath();
+- Associate the building and its hut block in ModBuildingsInitializer (static block)

+### Testing Checkpoint
+At this point you can verify that the hut block can be crafted, and that it shows in the JEI.
+You can also verify that it is locked behind research (if desired).

+## Functional (Built) Building - Continued
--- This is also where you designate what modules the building will support once built.
+-- ModBuildingsInitializer is also where you designate what modules the building will support once built.
 -- Define at least a new WorkerBuildingModule in MCTPBuildingModules.java specifying the primary stats.
 DO NOT assign Intelligence here - it will break BOWindow ("BADJOBS" bug)
 -- If the building serializes any data, create a view that deserializes it to the client, and associate that view with the building in ModBuildingsInitializer.
+-- Add the translation key to en_us.json: "com." + key.getNamespace() + ".building." + key.getPath();  Use the other buildings as a model for understanding the various keys that need to be defined here.

 Add any custom buildng modules that are needed:
 - Define new modules in MCTPBuildingModules